Ashton Kutcher Hangs Out With His Former Stepdaughter Rumer Willis

-Ashton Kutcher and Former Stepdaughter Rumer Willis Hang Out Together at a Bar in Los Angeles
+Ashton Kutcher and Former Stepdaughter Rumer Willis Hang Out at Los Angeles Bar

 Ashton Kutcher is spending some quality time with his former step-daughter, Rumer Willis.